Anyon dynamics in field-driven phases of the anisotropic Kitaev model: Phases and Excitations

 The transformed Hamiltonian is given by

 where $J_{\rm TC}=\frac{K^4}{16\abs{K_z^3}}$, and $A_s$, $B_p$ are the star and the plaquette operators

 of the standard TC lattice as shown in Fig. \ref{fig:fig1}(c).
-Therefore, to the leading order of perturbation theory the model is equivalent to the TC Hamiltonian perturbed by a Zeeman field in the $y$ direction shown in Eq. \ref{TChpert}.
+Therefore, to leading order in perturbation theory, the honeycomb model is equivalent to the TC Hamiltonian perturbed by a Zeeman field in the $y$ direction shown in Eq. \ref{TChpert}.
 Next, we will discuss both the static and dynamical effects of this effective Hamiltonian in the honeycomb model.